Your Recipe Reference for Ragas Live(stream) Festival 2020 @ Home

 Put raw cashews right onto the parchment paper, and drizzle with 2 tbsp simple syrup and mix until just coated to allow spices/salt/sugar to stick to the cashews.
 Too much or too watery simple syrup will mean you will cook it longer to evaporate the liquid.

-Add sugar, sea salt, garam masala to the cashews and mix well.
+Add sugar, sea salt, and garam masala to the cashews and mix well.

-Spread out over in one layer and bake for about 15-20 mins, stirring a few times.
+Spread out over in one layer on the lined baking sheet and bake for about 15-20 mins, stirring a few times.

 We like to take them out just as they begin to brown.

-Remove the bowl and remove batter from the beater(s).
-Stir in the oats and raisins by hand.
+Remove batter from the beaters and if using a stand mixer, remove the bowl to stir in the oats and raisins by hand.

 4cupswatermeloncut into 1-inch cubes